 What is considered moderate light in aquarium plants?

 Moderate light is anything over 100 PAR.
 Most planted tank lights will provide moderate light.
 If you are looking for intense lighting, there are brands of lights from companies like UNS that make high intensity lights desired for professional aquascapes.

 Yes, a normal LED light can grow plants assuming the amount of PAR is enough to grow the plant.
 It will not have the best spectrum to grow optimally though.
 Plain white lights tend to give off a lot of PAR and may actually burn plants or encourage more algae growth.
 It’s best to purchase a specially made aquarium plant like to ensure you get the best growth rate from your plants.

 Conclusion on Best Low Light Aquarium Plants

 So that was the list.
-I tend to surprise people when I can name off a lot of plant that will work well in a low light aquarium and many of these plants will not require CO2 supplementation.
+I tend to surprise people when I can name off a lot of plants that will work well in low light aquariums and many of these plants will not require CO2 supplementation.
 You can transition to a planted tank with these plant species relatively easily and have great success today!
-Many of these plants listed are staples in the industry and well regarded for their toughness in handling just about anything you can throw at them.
-I wish you success on your planted tank journey.
+Many of these plants listed are staples in the industry, require a low level of care, and are well regarded for their toughness in handling just about anything you can throw at them.
+I wish you success on your low light planted tank journey!
 If you have any questions, please leave a comment below.
 Thanks for reading.